Copying (Archiving), Moving and Renaming LOGDRAFT and Soil Test Project Files

 This document provides instructions on moving or copying your LOGDRAFT or soil test project files (these are the files created to hold boring log and laboratory testing data).

 - The first step is to figure out which directory is being used to store your projects.
 If you don't know this, start your GEOSYSTEM package, select "Project" > "Open" then drop down the "Look in" box to see the folder path to where you last opened a project -- this will likely be where you're saving your projects.
-(Note that these directions assume you have version 5.x of the Data Manager package; if you're using version 2.x, just start the software and check the top entry of the file box shown at the left side of the opening screen).
 Make a note of the directory you found, then close the program.

 - Open Windows Explorer and navigate to the directory which you noted from step 1.

-- If you've found the correct directory you will find folders that have the names you've given to your projects, with a .GEO extension.
+If you've found the correct directory you'll find folders that have the names you've given to your projects, with a .GEO extension.
 (For example, if you've named your project BERTHOUD COUNTY LANDFILL then the directory will show a folder named BERTHOUD COUNTY LANDFILL.GEO).
 All of the BERTHOUD COUNTY LANDFILL project's files are in that folder.